Scenic Marin Headlands Escape

 Now comes the hiking decision.
 Take your pick among these four Great Marin County Hikes:

 • The part of the easy to moderate Rodeo Lagoon to Point Bonita Lighthouse hike that can be done even when the lighthouse is closed is about 3.5 miles round-trip.
-Point Bonita Lighthouse, well worth a visit, is usually open on Sundays and Mondays between 12:30 and 3:30 (arrive by 2:30 for the fullest experience).
 The hike to the lighthouse is an additional 1 mile round-trip.
+Note: In August 2024, the lighthouse was closed “until further notice” for repairs to the suspension bridge that leads to the historic structure.

 For a good workout, hike the 5.5 mile Coastal, Wolf Ridge, and Miwok trails loop.